Bill Cosby sexual assault cases: Defenses of Cosby

 In September 2015, comedian Damon Wayans attacked the accusers, calling them "un-rape-able", and defended Cosby by stating "It's a money hustle."

-In December 2015, actor and comedian Eddie Griffin suggested that Cosby was the victim of a conspiracy to destroy his image and that several other prominent African-American men had been victims of similar conspiracies.
+In December 2015, actor and comedian Eddie Griffin suggested that Cosby was the victim of a conspiracy to destroy his image and that several other prominent African-American men were victims of similar conspiracies.

 Chicago Tribune columnist Clarence Page writes that the most popular conspiracy theory regarding the allegations involves Cosby being "[punished] by the powers-that-be for [his] attempts to buy NBC in the 1990s".
-Page wrote that the conspiracy does not explain why the conspirators waited so long to bring forth the accusations, with the scandal unfolding many years after Cosby abandoned the purchase.
+Page wrote that the conspiracy does not explain why the conspirators waited so long to make their accusations, with the scandal unfolding many years after Cosby abandoned the purchase.
 Dick Gregory was a supporter of this theory.

 Defenders change their minds

 Two notable people who previously defended Cosby and believed in his innocence, changed their minds.
 American actress and talk show host Whoopi Goldberg and Joseph C. Phillips (a Cosby Show regular for three years) each made public statements on July 15, 2015.
 Goldberg said "If this is to be tried in the court of public opinion, I got to say all of the information that's out there kind of points to guilt."
 In an interview, Goldberg had a message for Cosby: "It looks bad, Bill.
 Either speak up or shut up."
 Goldberg had received threats for staunchly standing by Cosby.
 Goldberg, in the form of a question, referred to Cosby as a "serial rapist" and questioned why he was still on the streets.
 Phillips was more direct in a separate comment from Goldberg, saying "Of course Bill Cosby is guilty!"